ceilfors/notes/notes/Effective_website_navigation_helps_navigating_non-psychical_space.md

 Unlike physical space, a website is not inherently navigable.
 Website navigation is an element that needs to be intentionally designed, which not only to provide a means for users to use their spatial ability to work out where they, but also to allow them to find what they're looking for quickly ([[Websites should be designed for scanning]]).

+Great navigation helps users move better, and this is important because [[Movement increases accuracy of perception]].

 ---
 ## References
 [[Krug, Don’t make me think]]  (p.
 61).